sjharw/sync-async-api-tutorial/README.md

 ### Prerequisites
 This tools relies on API calls to IUCN. *The IUCN API is a RESTful API that provides access to data from the International Union for Conservation of Nature (IUCN).
 The API allows users to query for information about species, habitats, and other conservation-related data.*

 You will need setup an account with these organisations and request an API key.
-You can register here: https://apiv3.iucnredlist.org/.
+You can register [here](https://apiv3.iucnredlist.org/).
 Once you have the API key, copy it into a config.ini file in the root of the folder.
 Your config.ini file should look like this:
 ```
 [API]